-Configure crop marks, Fotoba marks, and KIPCut marks
+Configure crop marks and Fotoba marks

 You can print guidelines at job corners to indicate where to trim the media after printing.
-You can also print Fotoba marks, including KIPCut marks, which enable the precise positioning of the blade on a cutting device.
+You can also print Fotoba marks, which enable the precise positioning of the blade on a cutting device.